ivanl86/broken_code/inf43/quiz2.md

 - in-house staff writing systems for internal use
     - the most common situation is that some other department in your own company that is asking the IT department to make some software for them
     - the customer can played by anyone including from internal like any department from your company and it can also be external like another company

+### Summary of the Online Readings
+- some commonnalities
+    - they are poorly managed
+    - they do not know how far behind they are on the project
+    - they do not know how to measure their progress
+    - they went overbudge
+    - unexpected cost increase
+- Wishful Thinking
+    - talks about hubble psychology
+- Five Enduring Government
+    - all five project share some commonalities
+        - they all went overbudge
+        - they all delayed for many years
+        - they all got canceled eventually
+- TSB IT Migration
+    - the migration causes many problems
+        - custmers' account balance disappear or getting extra money they should not get
+- Minnesota's L and R System
+    - faces performance issues
+    - bugs
+    - lack of transprency and unexpected cost increase